General Services Administration G.T. Mickey Leland Federal Building Repair & Installation

 Consistent with the GSA’s goal of improving the public’s “first impressions” of the building, the design team set out to address both image and functionality on the entire project, including primarily the building’s envelope, entry and security sequence, and public plaza.
 The result was an office tower with a distinctly more soaring appearance, an improved visitor and tenant experience, and an overall image befitting the stature of a modern Federal building.

-As with all GSA projects, the project was required to achieve a minimum LEED Silver rating, although the design-build team achieved LEED Gold.
+As with all GSA projects, the project was required to achieve a minimum LEED Silver rating, although the design-build team achieved LEED Platinum.
 In addition, the GSA Design Excellence, First Impressions, and Art in Architecture design programs were an integral part of the project.